chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 While running the restore command, If it prompts any error follow the steps given below.

 - Check the chef-automate status in Automate node by running `chef-automate status`.
-- Also check the hab svc status in automate node by running `hab svc status`.
+- Also check the hab svc status in the Automate node by running `hab svc status`.
-- If the deployment services is not healthy then reload it using `hab svc load chef/deployment-service`.
+- If the deployment services are not healthy then reload it using `hab svc load chef/deployment-service`.
-- Now, check the status of Automate node and then try running the restore command from bastion.
+- Now, check the status of the Automate node and then try running the restore command from Bastion.